 Let’s take a closer look at some of the considerations you’ll want to think through when selecting curtain fabric.

 Natural Light: In or Out?

 One of the first considerations for curtain fabric should be the amount of light the room gets and do you want to let the light in or block it out?
-If you want to block out light, try a heavy fabric with a tight weave or a blackout curtain fabric, like the Softline Suite Collection.
+If you want to block out light, try a heavy fabric with a tight weave or a blackout curtain fabric.
 You can even back a lighter fabric with a blackout fabric if light blocking is your top priority.
-See an example of how to use blackout fabric as a liner in this Roman Shade Video.
 If you enjoy natural light in your room and want to filter it, try an open weave or a sheer fabric.
 Fabrics with metallic elements are also great for bouncing the light around a room.

 Keep Out the Cold

 It’s also common to want your window treatments to provide some insulation against the cold.
 A heavier weight fabric with a tighter weave will be better at keeping the cold out than a sheer or open weave fabric.
 Blackout fabrics often features insulating properties as well.
 You can up the insulation factor of any fabric by adding an interlining fabric to the back of the curtains.
 The interlining will also protect the fabric from UV rays of the sun and add more body.